pgRouting/workshop/2.1.0-dev/en/_sources/chapters/shortest_path.txt

     * A-Star is theoretically faster than Dijkstra algorithm as the network size is getting larger.
     * A new Version of A-Star is under development.

-There are many other functions available with the latest pgRouting release, most of them work in similar ways For the complete list of pgRouting functions see the API documentation: http://docs.pgrouting.org/
+There are many other functions available with the latest pgRouting release, most of them work in similar ways.
+For the complete list of pgRouting functions see the API documentation: http://docs.pgrouting.org/